-RELATED CASES; CONSOLIDATION; SERVICE; ASSIGNMENT
+RELATED CASES; CONSOLIDATION; FILING AND NOTICE; ASSIGNMENT

-- Related Cases.
-Any party may file a motion to transfer the case or cases involved to a single Judge whenever two or more cases are pending before different Judges and any party believes that such cases: (1) arise from substantially the same transaction or event; (2) involve substantially the same parties or property; (3) involve the same patent, trademark, or copyright; (4) call for determination of substantially the same questions of law; or (5) for any other reason would entail substantial duplication of labor if heard by different Judges.
-The motion shall be filed in the case with the lowest case number assigned to a District Judge who shall hear and decide the motion.
-If the cases are assigned to only Magistrate Judges, a motion to transfer shall be heard by the Magistrate Judge assigned to the lowest case number.
-The caption of the motion to transfer shall list the case number of that case, followed by a complete listing of the case numbers of all the cases to be considered for reassignment.
-In addition, a notice of filing motion to transfer, with a copy of the motion attached, shall be filed in each case to be considered for reassignment. - (b) Consolidation.
-A motion to consolidate pursuant to Rule 42(a), Federal Rules of Civil Procedure, shall contain the captions of all the cases sought to be consolidated, be filed in each case and shall be heard by the District Judge assigned the lowest case number. - (c) Service.
-Service of any motion to transfer filed under subparagraph(a) or service of any motion to consolidate filed under subparagraph (b) shall be made upon all parties and assigned Judges in such cases.
+- (a) Related Cases.
+Whenever two or more cases are pending before different Judges, a party in any of those cases may file a motion to transfer the case or cases to a single Judge on the ground that the cases: (1) arise from substantially the same transaction or event; (2) involve substantially the same parties or property; (3) involve the same patent, trademark, or copyright; (4) call for determination of substantially the same questions of law; or (5) for any other reason would entail substantial duplication of labor if heard by different Judges. - (b) Filing and Notice of a Motion to Transfer or Consolidate.
+A motion to transfer pursuant to subparagraph (a) or a motion to consolidate pursuant to Rule 42(a) of the Federal Rules of Civil Procedure must be filed in the case with the lowest case number that is assigned to a District Judge, who will hear and decide the motion.
+If the affected cases are assigned only to Magistrate Judges, the motion must be filed in the case with the lowest case number and will be heard by the Magistrate Judge assigned to that case.
+The motion must identify all the cases that are the subject of the motion by case name and case number.
+A notice of filing the motion, with an attached copy of the motion, must be filed in each case to be considered for transfer or consolidation, except for the case in which the motion is filed. - (c) Responsive Memoranda.
+Any party in any case that is the subject of a motion to transfer or consolidate may file a responsive memorandum, which must be filed in the case assigned to the Judge who will hear and decide the motion.